ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 under this umbrella of efforts.
 This specification is developed using concepts developed in RATS but more particularly refers to the RATS Architecture as introduced in {{RFC9334}}.

+PKIX:
+: Public Key Infrastructure based on X.509 certificates.
+Refers to the framework of technology, policies and procedures used to manage and distribute digital certificate based on {{RFC5280}} and related specifications.

 Platform:
 : The module or device that embodies the Attester.
 In this specification, it is interchangeable with "Attester" or "HSM".